ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 We can do this in several ways:

 Firstly, there's the **data dump**.
-Serialize your RDF in the way you like and make it accessible as a single file.
+Serialize your RDF the way you like and make it accessible as a single file.
+It's the easiest and often the cheapest way to publish your data.
 However, if someone just wants to know something about a single subject (or resource) in your data dump, he'd have to download the entire data dump.
-That's cumbersome and makes your data not that re-usable as it could be.
+That's cumbersome, and makes your data not as re-usable as it could be.
+All processing and querying efforts are left to the downloader.
 Furthermore, data dumps are hard to manage and therefore likely to be outdated.

 **Subject pages** to the rescue!